PNeekeetah/DesigningDataIntensiveApplications/Chapter9_part2.md

 ( I don't actually understand this one )
 - a message from a queue is said to be processed IFF the db transaction processing the message succesfully commited
 - with distributed transaction support, this is possible even if the message broker are 2 unrelated technologies running on different machines
-- if message delivery fails or db transaction fails, bnoth are aborted and the message broker can safely re-deliver / atomically commiting the message
+- if message delivery fails or db transaction fails, both are aborted and the message broker can safely re-deliver / atomically commiting the message
-- and the side effects of its porcesing esnures the message is processed only once
+- and the side effects of its procesing ensures the message is processed only once

 ### XA Transaction

 - eXtended Architecture - standard for implementing 2PC across heterogeneous technologies
-- Many relational DBs support XA ( PostgresQL, MYSQL, ORacle) as well as Message Brokers (ActiveMQ, MSMQ, IBM MQ)
+- Many relational DBs support XA ( PostgresQL, MYSQL, Oracle) as well as Message Brokers (ActiveMQ, MSMQ, IBM MQ)
 - XA is a C API for interfacing with a transaction coordinator
 - bindings for the API exist in other languages - in JAVA, XA Transactions are implemeted using JTA
 - it's supported by drivers for DBs using Java Database Connectivity (JDBC) and Java Message Service (JMS)